 For some bike brands speccing up your own bike is a major part of their offering.
 Rose Bikes’ Configurator and Ribble Cycles’ Bikebuilder are two examples of systems that let you choose the spec of your bike.
 They’ll then do the spadework for you and you’ll get a shiny bike in the post.

 The alternative is to hit the internet, shop up a storm, then build the bike yourself.
-You can pick up a mechanical Shimano Ultegra group for under £800, and there are plenty of bargains to be had on the bike’s other parts too.
+In normal times, you can pick up a mechanical Shimano Ultegra group for under £800, though admittedly that's a bit tricky right now.
+But there are plenty of bargains to be had on the bike’s other parts too.
 That means you may be able to build a bike for about the same as it would cost to buy one off the peg.

 Of course, you’ll need to know what you’re doing, and have the right tools.
 The toolkit you need to to build a bike is surprisingly small, though; most of that vast range of tools in your local shop are for unusual circumstances.